 Products will be listed in the format shown on the screen mock-up below.

 If possible, the users should have the ability to sort the product list in descending or ascending order.
+To sort they will need to click on the attribute’s heading they want to sort by (i.e. Pipeline, Product, Delivery Point)

-By “Left-clicking” anywhere on a product (except on the offer), a window with the Product Long Description, Contact Details, Volume Breakouts (see 3.2), GTC, and Rate Breakout (see 3.2) will appear.
+By “Left-clicking” anywhere on a product (except on the offer price), a window with the Product Long Description, Contact Details, Volume Breakouts (see 3.2), GTC, and Rate Breakout (see 3.2) will appear.

 Below the main screen there will be a “Transaction” screen that will list all the transactions of the day.

-The Screen will also have a series of buttons that allow customers to see Historicals (i.e. Transaction History).
+The Application will also allow customers to see Historicals (i.e. Transaction History).
 The Transaction History can be downloaded to excel.
+Transaction History would be accessed through the “Transaction History” link on the menu bar.

+The application will have a screen to monitor “Price Limit Orders”.
+The customer will be able to cancel such orders at any moment.

 To buy, a customer will click on the Offer (Rate).
 A “Submission” window will appear.

+The users should also be able to download the Request for Service forms from the menu bar (i.e. Download Forms). (need to confirm if this is necessary)

 Submission Screen